adam-sroka/website/README.md

 bash deploy.sh
 ```

 This builds the Hugo site in a `build` directory and force pushes the built files of the static site to the `pages` branch of this repository, where Codeberg hosts the static site from.
-It takes a couple of minutes for Codeberg to update the site.
+It might take a couple of minutes for Codeberg to update the site.

 ## TODOs
 - [ ] make a tutorial and update the Codeberg docs about Hugo deployment, see [this issue](https://codeberg.org/Codeberg/Documentation/issues/27)?
 EDIT: This seems to be already done [here](https://codeberg.org/Codeberg-CI/examples) so: